GoogleCloudPlatform/cloud-hackathons/security-in-media/Student/Challenge-00.md

 ## Success Criteria

-- You've created a new project for your hacking.
+- You've created a new project for your hacking
 - You've confirmed that Cloud Shell is working for you
 - You've enabled the specified APIs needed for this gHack
-- You've created firewall rules to allow health checks and SSH traffic through.
+- You've created firewall rules to allow health checks and SSH traffic through